sennetconsortium/documentation/docs/apis/entity-api/index.md

 ### Get Entity by ID:

-The follow code retrieves a speicifc entity by its ID (either SenNet ID or UUID) by making a call to the `/entities/<id>` endpoint.
+The following code retrieves a speicifc entity by its ID (either SenNet ID or UUID) by making a call to the `/entities/<id>` endpoint.
 <pre class="line-numbers">